michaelkamprath/multi-service-rtmp-broadcaster/README.md

 * `MULTISTREAMING_PASSWORD` _(REQUIRED)_ - This is a password you define and will be used by your steaming software.
 This is a marginally secure way to prevent other people from pushing to your stream.
 * `MULTISTREAMING_KEY_TWITCH` _(OPTIONAL)_ - Your Twitch stream key.
 Only define if you want to rebroadcast your stream to Twitch.
 * `MULTISTREAMING_KEY_FACEBOOK` _(OPTIONAL)_ - Your Facebook stream key.
 Only define if you want to rebroadcast your stream to Facebook.
+* `FACEBOOK_TRANSCODE` _(OPTIONAL)_ - Define and set to 1 if you want to transcode the stream sent to Facebook to it's recommended maximum of 1280x720 @ 4500 Kbps.
+Not required to stream to Facebook, but if you are streaming above the recommended maximum, Facebook will complain.
 * `MULTISTREAMING_KEY_INSTAGRAM` _(OPTIONAL)_ - Your Instagram stream key.
 You will need to use https://yellowduck.tv/ to retrieve your stream key for Instagram.
 Only define if you want to rebroadcast your stream to Instagram.
 * `MULTISTREAMING_KEY_YOUTUBE` _(OPTIONAL)_ - Your YouTube stream key.
 Only define if you want to rebroadcast your stream to YouTube.
 * `MULTISTREAMING_KEY_MICROSOFTSTREAM` _(OPTIONAL)_ - Your Microsoft Stream Ingest URL.
 Only define if you want to rebroadcast your stream to Microsoft Stream.
-* `MULTISTREAMING_KEY_CUSTOM` _(OPTIONAL)_ - Your full RTMP url, including rtmp://, to any live stream service.
+* `MULTISTREAMING_KEY_CUSTOM` _(OPTIONAL)_ - Your full RTMP URL, including rtmp://, to any live stream service.
 Only define if you want to rebroadcast your stream to a custom service.
 * `MULTISTREAMING_KEY_PERISCOPE` _(OPTIONAL)_ - Your Periscope stream key.
 Only define if you want to rebroadcast your stream to Periscope.
 * `PERISCOPE_REGION_ID` _(OPTIONAL)_ - The two letter region code that is part of the Periscope server URL.
 If undefined, it will default to `ca` (the "US West" region)

 You could start this docker with no stream keys defined, but that wouldn't do anything interesting then.
+Note that if your configuration requires transcoding (Facebook or Periscope), then you might get poor bit rates if your CPU isn't up to the job.
+It is recommended that your modern CPU has at least 4 cores for each transcoding task you enable.

-Once the Docker image is running, set up your stream software with the following paramters:
+Once the Docker image is running, set up your stream software with the following parameters:

 * **Server** : `rtmp://__docker_host_IP_address__/live` - Replace `__docker_host_IP_address__` with the IP address of your host that is running this Docker container.
 * **Stream Key** : `__made_up_stream_name__?pwd=__made_up_password__` - Here `__made_up_stream_name__` is any arbitrary stream name, and `__made_up_password__` is the same password defined for `MULTISTREAMING_PASSWORD` above.